DINING DONE DIFFERENT

 If it’s a spring high tide – you needed gumboots!

-In Mozambique we had tables and chairs hanging from the trees and NOW
+At the Marula Shak in Mozambique we had tables and chairs hanging from the trees and –

-In Eshowe, at the SHUGA SHAK, there’s a formal Gazebo, an outside casual bar (NB it’s BYO), a bonfire in an old shopping trolly and a chill spot with swings, days beds, braai’s, and of course, some hammocks!
+In Eshowe, at the SHUGA SHAK, there was a formal Gazebo, an outside casual bar, a bonfire in an old shopping trolly and a chill spot with swings, days beds, braai’s, and of course, some hammocks!
 All in all, great for a chill day, a get together with friends, a corporate event or just a great party!

 Last time we had Mexican Nite